-The Board delegates the authority for the day-to-day management of the business to the Chief Executive Officer, who is supported by a qualified senior management team, and three management committees: Asset Management Committee; Assets, Liabilities and Investments Committee (ALIC); Internal Control Committee.
+The Board delegates the authority for the day-to-day management of the business to the Chief Executive Officer, who is supported by a qualified senior management team and three management committees: Asset Management Committee, Assets, Liabilities and Investments Committee (ALIC) and Internal Control Committee.

 Asset Management Committee

-To oversee the fiduciary responsibilities carried out by the Asset Management unit in managing clients’ discretionary portfolios as well as the funds operated and managed by SICO.
-It also reviews the investment strategy of the Bank’s funds and portfolios; reviews and approves portfolio performance; and reviews subscription and redemptions, and compliance.
+To oversee the fiduciary responsibilities carried out by the Asset Management Department in managing clients’ discretionary portfolios as well as the funds operated and managed by SICO.
+It also reviews the investment strategy of the Bank’s funds and portfolios,; reviews and approves portfolio performance; and reviews subscription, and redemptions, and compliance.